 What is the best Pokémon type?

-The best Pokémon type is Steel, and for good reason.
-While they are weak to Fighting, Fire, and Ground-types, they resist a whopping 10 different types, and are entirely immune to Poison-types.
+In our opinion, the best Pokémon type is Steel, and for good reason.
+While they are weak to Fighting, Fire, and Ground-types, they resist a whopping ten different types, and are entirely immune to Poison-types.
 On top of their innate tankiness, Steel-types can be a nightmare to take down.

 Will there be any new Pokémon types?